-Among the contemporaries of John the Baptist was a young man named Joshua, a name translated into Greek as Jesus.
 Jesus left no writings, and known written descriptions of his life and what he said came decades after his death.
 These were to become known as the Gospels – a part of Christianity's New Testament – traditionally believed to have been written by Matthew, Mark, Luke and John.
 Some scholars believe the Gospels of Matthew, Mark and Luke were written between the years 70 and 100 and the Gospel of John between 90 and 110.
-As written in Wikipedia, some others speculate that the Gospels may have originated as late as the year 140 and that "many scholars agree none of the Gospels' true authors can be identified at all."
+Some others speculate that the Gospels may have originated as late as the year 140.

 Matthew describes Jesus as having been born before the death of Herod the Great, which came in 4 BCE.
 Luke's account has Jesus born during or after the year 6 CE.
-According to the Gospels, Jesus was born in Bethlehem – a village ten miles south of Jerusalem – a claim that might have been made to match Jesus with a prophesy in the book of Micah (5:2), where it was said that from Bethlehem one would go forth to become a ruler of Israel.
-Instead, Jesus may have been born in Galilee, in a village called Nazareth, where Jesus is said to have lived as a youth.
+According to the Gospels, Jesus was born in Bethlehem – a village ten miles south of Jerusalem – a claim that might have been made to match Jesus with a prophecy in the book of Micah (5:2), where it was said that from Bethlehem one would go forth to become a ruler of Israel.
+But it is believed that Jesus may have been born in Galilee, in a village called Nazareth, where Jesus is said to have lived as a youth.

 Like the Essenes and John the Baptist, Jesus was a devout Jew.
 He claimed that he had come to fulfill Judaic law and the word of the prophets, and he preached in Synagogues.
 Like the Essenes and John the Baptist, he spoke of a kingdom of heaven that was at hand.
 And like the Essenes he described his generation as evil and adulterous.
 He admonished his listeners to refrain from divorce and said that for a man to marry a divorced woman was to make that woman commit adultery.
 He commanded his listeners to follow the commandments of God.
 And, like the old prophets, he preached that foreign ways were evil and warned his listeners not to go the way of foreigners (gentiles).

-According to the Gospels, Jesus defended the common Jew's belief in resurrection – in contrast to the Sadducees, who rejected resurrection.
+According to the Gospels, Jesus defended the common Jew's belief in the resurrection – in contrast to the Sadducees, who rejected resurrection.
 A Sadducee pointed out to Jesus that under Judaic law widows married their late husband's brother and that with resurrection would come confusion when the husband returned from the dead.
-Jesus replied that after resurrection there would be no marriage because people would be like angels in heaven.
-(Matthew 22:30)
+Jesus, according to Mathew 22:30, replied that after resurrection there would be no marriage because people would be like angels in heaven.

-According to the Gospels, when Jesus heard the news that John the Baptist had been executed he became angered.
+According to the Gospels, when Jesus heard the news that John the Baptist had been executed (while imprisoned) he became angered.
 This came with the approach of the annual pilgrimage to Judaism's holy city, Jerusalem.
 The focus of the pilgrimage was Jerusalem's temple, the "House of the Lord."
 It was a pilgrimage that celebrated the Passover holiday commemorating liberation of Jews from Egyptian slavery.
 Jesus and his followers joined perhaps as many as a hundred thousand pilgrims who had poured into Jerusalem from nearby and from outside Judea – doubling the number of people in the city.
 Jesus may or may not have gone to Jerusalem with confrontation on his mind, but in Jerusalem he created a disturbance.
-Jesus found that at the "House of the Lord," the merchants who sold the animals and birds that were accepted as suitable for temple sacrifices – Jerusalem's temple being the only place where sacrifices were allowed.
-And among the merchants were money changers who made it possible for people from the different areas to acquire the necessary coins to buy these creatures.
-Jesus, according to the Book of Matthew (21:13), accused the merchants and money changers as having turned the temple from a "House of Prayer" into a "robber's den," and he made a whip out of cords he had gathered and drove the merchants and money changers from the temple grounds.
+At the temple were merchants who sold the animals and birds accepted by Jews as suitable for temple sacrifices, and among the merchants were money changers who made it possible for people from the different areas to acquire the necessary coins to buy these creatures.
+Jesus, according to the Matthew 21:13, accused the merchants and money changers as having turned the temple from a "House of Prayer" into a "robber's den," and he made a whip out of cords he had gathered and drove the merchants and money changers from the temple grounds.

 The gathering crowds in Jerusalem for the Passover always heightened the spirit of nationalism there.
 On such occasions, joy was in the air and an increased tension, and those who made street corner speeches found audiences for their passionate denunciations, including denunciations of Jerusalem's priestly city fathers, the Sadducees.
 The rebellious outbursts upset the Sadducees, and they must have been offended by the disturbance that Jesus had created.

-After his revolt at the temple, Jesus sensed that he was in danger, but rather than go into hiding he let himself be arrested, and the Gospels describe him as being arrested like a lestes, a Greek word meaning common criminal or undesirable troublemaker.
-His followers, however, were less brazen: they deserted Jesus, including one called Peter who denied to authorities that he knew Jesus.
+After his revolt at the temple, Jesus sensed that he was in danger, but rather than go into hiding he let himself be arrested.
+His followers are described as less brazen: they deserted Jesus, including one called Peter who denied to authorities that he knew Jesus.

 The Gospels describe Jesus as having been placed on a cross between two thieves who tossed insults at him.
 According to the Gospels, a crowd mocked Jesus while he was on the cross, and a priest joked that Jesus had claimed to save others but apparently could not save himself.
 Among the followers of Jesus who were present no one dared expose himself as such.
-And, according to Matthew 27:46, Jesus did not yet understand the reason for his death, for, while dying in the dark, Jesus asked aloud the same cry that appears in Psalm 22:1: "My God, my God, why hast Thou forsaken me?"
+And, according to Matthew 27:46, Jesus did not yet understand the reason for his death, for, while dying in the dark, Jesus asked aloud "My God, my God, why hast Thou forsaken me?"